Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Wisconsin-Madison

 UW-Madison requires all UAS operations on university property to be approved by the Office of Safety and Risk Management.
-Camp Randall Stadium TFR applies during football games.
+Camp Randall Stadium has a TFR during Badgers football games and major events.

-Restrictions: All drone operations require Office of Safety and Risk Management approval.
-Camp Randall Stadium TFR during Badger football games.
+Restrictions: Office of Safety and Risk Management approval required for all flights.
+Camp Randall Stadium TFR during football games and events.
 No flights over UW Hospital.
-Operators must follow all federal and state regulations.
+No monitoring or recording in areas with reasonable expectation of privacy.

 University of Wisconsin-La Crosse

-Operating a drone within UW-La Crosse requires securing permission from campus authorities and completing a UAS checklist.
-Third-party and hobbyist operators must have liability insurance.
+UW-La Crosse requires drone operators to secure permission and complete a safety checklist before operating.
+Third-party or hobbyist operators must have liability insurance.

 Restrictions: Drones must remain at least 100 feet away from buildings.
-Third-party operators must provide proof of liability insurance.
-All operations require prior approval and checklist completion.
-Call campus administration at least one week in advance for scheduling.
+Third-party operators must have liability insurance.
+All flights require prior approval and completion of UAS checklist.

 University of Wisconsin-Whitewater